lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

-It will highlight instantly your syntax errors / style offenses in Sublime Text / Visual Studio Code.
+It will highlight instantly your syntax errors / style offenses in your code editor.
 Picking up the JavaScript syntax after Ruby may be tricky, so this should help you **a lot**.

 ## Specs